hyperledger/indy-plenum/README.md

-# plenum Byzantine Fault Tolerant Protocol
+# Plenum Byzantine Fault Tolerant Protocol

 **Details about the protocol, including a great tutorial, can be found on the [wiki](https://github.com/evernym/plenum/wiki).**